davidegat/G-PoinT/README.md

 This code required <b>lots</b> of API requests to be tested.
 If you find it useful, please <a href="https://www.paypal.com/donate/?hosted_button_id=2EGA7T2LTD3AU">consider donating any amount via PayPal</a>.
 Thanks for your support!<br>

 <h3>Examples</h3>
 In this repository you can find a ton of <a href="https://github.com/davidegat/G-PoinT/tree/main/examples">examples in different languages</a>: presentations, presentation scripts, pictures, MP3 files.
-Take a look to see if this software can satisfy your needs!<br>
+Take a look to see if this software can satisfy your needs!<br><br>

 <b>Watch some videos of G-PoinT in action:</b><br>
 <li>"Potato" slides and images, from start to full slide example in English.<br>